 Selection of pupils to the School is by a series of auditions, which seek to assess musical ability and identify outstanding potential.
 An invitation to a full audition at the school will follow a preliminary assessment by the Director of Music.

-The first stage of the admissions process is to complete an application form, which can be downloaded here.
-This should be submitted along with a DVD or CD recording of the applicant performing contrasting pieces of their own choice on their first instrument.
-However, for those candidates who live reasonably close to the School, the Director of Music may be able to arrange to listen to a prospective candidate in person at the School.
-The application form should also be accompanied by the application fee of £50 (cheques payable to 'The Yehudi Menuhin School').
-Alternatively the fee may be paid by bank transfer.
-Please contact the Registrar for details.
+The first stage of the admissions process is to complete an application form, which should be requested from the Registrar by emailing firstname.lastname@example.org.
+This should be submitted along with a link to YouTube recordings of the applicant performing three contrasting pieces of their own choice on their first instrument and one piece on their second, if they have one, to the Registrar.
+The application form should be accompanied by the non-refundable application fee of £100.
+The Registrar will provide the School’s bank details.

 The Director of Music will review the application and recordings and then decide whether to invite the applicant to take part in a full audition.

 The full audition consists of two one-hour consultation lessons with a Principal instrument teacher, a Musicianship test and interviews with academic and pastoral members of the School staff.
 At the final part of the audition process applicants play two contrasting pieces of their own choice from different stylistic periods on their first instrument and one piece on their second instrument and are interviewed by the Headmaster and the Director of Music, along with their Parent/s or Guardians.
 The cost of the full audition is £100, payable in advance.

 Ideally applicants visit the school to take part in the full audition, but it can take place online.

 The decision whether or not to offer a place is based purely on the School's assessment of musical potential and the candidate's desire and suitability to undertake a specialised course.